XianliangXia/VerbalizerConstrucionByDynamicSearchTree/README.md

 # VerbalizerConstrucionByDynamicSearchTree
-This is the core code for article "Construcion of prompt verbalizer based on dynamic search trees for text classification.
+This is the core code for article named "Construcion of prompt verbalizer based on dynamic search trees for text classification.
+## Description
+- test